Concussion in sport and recreation

 Make sure you are fully recovered before you return to sport or recreation.
 Follow the recognise, remove, recover, return guidance:

-- Initial concussion management involves physical and mental rest until the acute symptoms resolve
+- Initial concussion management involves physical and mental rest for the first 48 hours

 - A graduated programme of physical and mental activity, guided by a health practitioner trained in concussion management

-- It is strongly recommended that the person received clearance from a health practitioner experienced in concussion management before returning to contact training and / or full competition
+- It is strongly recommended that the person receives clearance from a health practitioner experienced in concussion management before returning to contact training and full competition